fredzzhang/spatially-conditioned-graphs/README.md

     cd /path/to/spatially-conditioned-graphs/vcoco
     bash download.sh
     ```
-    2. If you have previsouly downloaded the dataset, simply create a soft link.
+    2. If you have previously downloaded the dataset, simply create a soft link.
 Note that
     ```bash
     cd /path/to/spatially-conditioned-graphs/vcoco
     ln -s /path/to/coco ./mscoco2014